microdotblog/indie-microblogging/Part 3/Microformats.md

 Don't repeat yourself.
 Don't recreate all of the text that is already in the HTML, duplicating it in a separate RDF file just so that new metadata can be added to it.

-Microformats actually predates IndieWebCamp by several years.
+Microformats actually predate IndieWebCamp by several years.
 You can trace it back to 2003 and the introduction of XFN, the [XHTML Friends Network][16], by Tantek Çelik, Matt Mullenweg, and Eric Meyer.
 XFN used simple attributes on blogrolls — lists on your site of other blogs you liked to read — to describe your relationship to those bloggers.
 Each link’s `rel` attribute was set for whether that person was a friend, acquaintance, co-worker, or someone you had met:

 	<a href="https://anotherdomain.com/“ rel="met acquaintance">Someone</a>